innomatica/libro/README.md

 [internet archive][archive] and,
 - most WebDAV servers hosting audiobooks and music albums including NextCloud.

-If you want to build a lightweight self-hosted WebDAV servers check biblio.
+If you want to build a light-weight self-hosted WebDAV servers check biblio.

 # Features